How to use Raspberry Pi to monitor network? (Nagios)

 You should get something like this:

-The Nagios installation is almost done, we just need to run the Nagios service.
+The Nagios installation is almost done, we just need to start the Nagios service.

 Start the Nagios service

-We need to start it to finish the installation:sudo service nagios start
+Here is the command to start the service:sudo service nagios start

 If you refresh the web interface, you should now see “Daemon running with PID XXX”.